exanauts/ExaPF.jl/docs/src/man/benchmark.md

 # Benchmark

 For the purpose of performance regression testing, ExaPF provides a lightweight benchmark script.
 It allows to test the various configurations for the linear solvers used in the Newton-Raphson algorithm, and run them on a specific hardware.
 The main julia script [benchmark/benchmarks.jl](https://github.com/exanauts/ExaPF.jl/tree/main/benchmark/benchmarks.jl) takes all its options from the command line.
-The benchmark script takes as input a linear solver (e.g. `KrylovBICGSTAB`), a target architecture as a `KernelAbstractions` object (CPU or CUDABackend), and a case filename which is included in the `ExaData` artifact.
+The benchmark script takes as input a linear solver (e.g. `Bicgstab`), a target architecture as a `KernelAbstractions` object (CPU or CUDABackend), and a case filename which is included in the `ExaData` artifact.
 An exhaustive list of all available linear solvers can be obtained via [`ExaPF.LinearSolvers.list_solvers`](@ref).

 Running
 ```
-julia --project benchmark/benchmarks.jl KrylovBICGSTAB CUDABackend case300.m
+julia --project benchmark/benchmarks.jl Bicgstab CUDABackend case300.m
 ```
 yields
 ```
-KrylovBICGSTAB, CUDABackend, case300.m,  69.0,  3.57,  43.7, true
+Bicgstab, CUDABackend, case300.m,  69.0,  3.57,  43.7, true
 ```
 The first three fields are the settings of the benchmark run.
 They are followed by three timings in milliseconds:
 1. the time taken by the Newton-Raphson algorithm to solve the power flow,